Home

 How Did Bell Labs Make Money?

 Bell Laboratories spends its money on valuable research that created revolutionary patents.
-The patents created from Bell Lab’s research are now used in nearly all of the modern technology.
+The patents created from Bell Lab’s research are now used in nearly all of modern technology.

 Bell Labs Acquisitions

 Bell Labs was less known for acquisitions of other companies and instead of growth.
 AT&T found success by creating in-house research during its time as a telephone monopoly.
 The company found it a far better method to create a new subsidiary than to purchase another.
-However, during its time in existence AT&T did purchase a lot of land for research locations.
+However, during its time in existence, AT&T did purchase a lot of land for research locations.

 Laboratory Locations